Drip edge damaged

 Roofing

-The answer to 'drip edge damaged' is that a damaged drip edge can lead to serious roof and water damage issues.
-The drip edge is a crucial component that directs water away from the roof's edge and prevents it from seeping under the shingles and into the home's interior.
+The answer to 'drip edge damaged' is that a damaged drip edge can lead to water leaks, roof damage, and potential interior water damage.
+The drip edge is a critical component that directs water off the roof and away from the home's exterior.
+Common causes of a damaged drip edge include severe weather, improper installation, and general wear and tear over time.

 Step-by-Step Guide